ashurtech/entitled/README.md

 - ⚙️ **Fully Customizable**: Create your own title patterns with template variables
 - 🔄 **Real-time Updates**: Titles update automatically when you switch files, lose focus, or change branches
 - 🎯 **Smart Fallbacks**: Use `||` syntax for graceful degradation when variables are empty
-- ⏰ **Timestamp Tracking**: Shows last modification time that updates on window focus loss
+- ⏰ **Timestamp Tracking**: Shows last modification time in 24-hour format (updates on window focus loss)
 - 🚀 **Lightweight**: Minimal performance impact with comprehensive test coverage

 ## 🚀 Quick Start